ShadrackNdolo/ShadrackNdolo.github.io/README.md

 #### By **Ndolo Shadrack Winter**

 ## Description
-{This is a porfolio website of me and explains who I am is and what I do.
+This is a porfolio website of me and explains who I am is and what I do.
 The website showcases all the projects I have done during my first week in Moringa School.
 I have incorporated basic parts of front-end web development languages i.e. HTML and CSS.
 The website has three main sections mainly:

 * A Home Section.
 * A View Projects Section.
 * An About Section.
-}

 ## Setup/Installation Requirements

 * Clone or Download the repository on your command line terminal to view or edit the content.
 GitBash.exe for windows and Terminal for Linux.
 * Click on the following website link to view the [site](https://shadrackndolo.github.io/).

-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}

 ## Known Bugs